actionhero/actionhero/docs/core/tasks.md

     // do this job every 10 seconds, cron style var job = schedule.scheduleJob('0,10,20,30,40,50 * * * * *', function(){
-      // we want to ensure that only one instance of this job is scheduled in our enviornment at once,
+      // we want to ensure that only one instance of this job is scheduled in our environment at once,
       // no matter how many schedulers we have running

       if(api.resque.scheduler && api.resque.scheduler.master){